Guide to the Bruno Kroon papers

 Works used in preparation of inventory: The biographical note was provided by the donor, Anja Kroon.

-Acquisition note: The collection was donated to Archives and Special Collections by Anja Kroon, Bruno Kroon’s great-niece.
+Acquisition note: The collection was donated by Anja Kroon, Bruno Kroon’s great-niece, in 2018 and 2019.
+A deed of gift was signed by Anja Kroon in 2018.

-Processing information: This collection was described by Veronica Denison in 2018.
+Processing information: This collection was described by Veronica Denison in 2018 and 2019.